 Shorenstein has continued to make significant investments to advance its position relative to information and data security.
 Proactively securing data and information entrusted to us remains a top priority.
 To accelerate these endeavors Shorenstein has increased the Information Technology (IT) Department's time dedicated to InfoSec (Information Security) activities and augmented the team with an on-staff cybersecurity/IT security architect.
 Internally, Shorenstein continues to advance its corporate standards.
 The NIST CSF (National Institute of Standards and Technology CyberSecurity Framework) and the CCPA (California Consumer Privacy Act) are examples of frameworks covered by Shorenstein efforts.
 We adopted the NIST framework in 2018 and have been using it since, with our latest NIST assessment in 2021.
-Our cybersecurity is headed by our Director of IT.
+Our cybersecurity efforts are headed by our Director of IT.

 Traditional security measures (such as firewalls, corporate phishing, intrusion detection, segmentation, sandboxing, and endpoint security) have been automated and centralized.
-All software installed (or already resident) in building systems is vetted using a zero-trust security solution.
-Ransomware and building seigeware is no longer an issue after a solution to resolve those problems was implemented.
+Software installed (or already resident) in building systems is vetted using a zero-trust security solution.
+We believe we have mitigated the risk of ransomware and building seigeware after a solution to resolve those problems was implemented.
 Supply chain monitoring is now in effect, and has led to a GRC (Governance, Regulation, Compliance) program for Shorenstein.
 All alarms are sent to an outsourced 3rd party SOC (Security Operations Center) which collects, analyzes, and triages events for Shorenstein.
 A 2022 assessment by a 3rd party auditor confirmed an increasingly mature posture represented by significant advancements.